fanningert/kirby-extension/image/README.md

 ## Changes

+### 0.5

+* Bugfix
+* Add the new config option 'kirbytext.image.caption_field'.
+With this config option you can define a custom file field, what will be read for the caption of an image.
+Only when the config parmeter 'kirbytext.image.caption' or the parameter `caption` is 'true'.
+When the config parameter is true, you can selectiv deactivate it for an image.
+Just set the parameter `caption` to 'false'.
+When you write a different text into the `caption` parameter, this will be used.

 ### 0.4

 * Move the logic into to a plugin (static method).
 So you can use the function every where in Kirby (template, other KirbyTag, ...)